dfinity/ICRC-1/Charters.md

       * Keep discussions in GH in the form of issues and PRs and make regular updates on the forum.
       * Continue the charters log.
       * Make the goals clearer before starting the next spec.
-      * Refine a process for making decisions:
+      * Refine the process for making decisions:
         1. Create a proposal PR.
         2. Bring up the proposal in the WG and give 1 week for contemplation.
         3. Discuss in the next WG and then merge/close